Hitmakers BTS stamp their authority on American Music Awards

 Earlier Sunday, in awards announced before the show, Swift was named favorite female pop artist, Ed Sheeran got the favorite male award and Doja Cat featuring SZA on “Kiss Me More” was named collaboration of the year.
 Kanye West was named favorite gospel artist.

-Underwood won for favorite inspirational artist and favorite female country artist and Doja Cat also won two other awards: favorite female R&B artist and her “Planet Her” was named favorite R&B album.
+Underwood won for favorite inspirational artist and favorite female country artist.
+Doja Cat also won two other awards: favorite female R&B artist and her “Planet Her” was named favorite R&B album.

 The favorite Latin album went to Bad Bunny’s “El Último Tour Del Mundo.”